-Collar shall mean a band, chain, harness, or other device worn around the neck of an animal to which a vaccination tag may be affixed.
+Collar shall mean a band, chain, harness, or other device worn around the neck of an animal specifically designed to be used for the animal to which a vaccination tag must be affixed.

 Companion animal shall mean an animal; (including, but not limited to a dog or cat), whose species has adapted to life in close association with a human owner or keeper, (i.e. rabbit, ferret).